otto-de/api-guidelines/guidelines/010_core-principles/60_documentation.md

 * The sidebar is cleary structured and easy to navigate.
 * API endpoints and examples are shown in context.

-### Getting started/Quick start guide
+### Getting started

 * Basic information is available at one central place, such as info about HTTP methods, API operations, request/response headers, versioning, pagination, or errors.
-* A short and simple guide that provides an overview of the most likely tasks to perform with the API
+* A short and simple guide provides an overview of the most likely tasks to perform with the API.
-* Users can get in touch via a contact form.
+* Users can get in touch with us via a contact form.

 ### Tutorials